vsagar/compress-lzf/README.md

 ## Use as command-line tool

-Note that resulting jar is both an OSGi bundle, and a command-line tool (has manifest that points to 'com.ning.compress.lzf.LZF' as the class having main() method to call).
+Note that resulting jar is both an OSGi bundle, and a command-line tool (has manifest that points to 'com.infinitemonkeys.compress.lzf.LZF' as the class having main() method to call).

 This means that you can use it like: